What to do in Ollantaytambo?

 To find the trail, simply go down Lare Street and you will see a set of the stairs and sign on your right to take you on the trail; the start point is also clearly pinpointed on Google maps if you type in ‘Pinkuylluna’ .
 The walk up takes 30-45 minutes, and be careful on the way down!

-6.- A sacred valley space
+6.- Secret corners in the sacred valley

-7.- Where to stay in Ollantaytambo
+Where to stay in Ollantaytambo?

-How to get from Ollantaytambo to Machu Picchu?
+More information on the train from Ollantaytambo to Machu Picchu?

 This is why so many tourist groups and independent travellers end up in the town for a night!

 There are regular daily departures to Aguas Calientes from Ollantaytambo train station with both Peru Rail and Inca Rail – this is the Machu Picchu train which you’ve probably already heard a lot about.

 It’s highly recommended to buy your tickets in advance online or in person to get the best price and departure times for your trip.
 It is also possible to buy them last minute at the train station in Ollantaytambo but choice will be very limited in high season and most tickets left will be for the most expensive services.

 Where is the train station?
 The train station is easily found at the end of Av.
 Ferrocarril (go left just before the small bridge which takes you to the tourist market and terraces).
 It’s a 10-minute walk downhill from the plaza, so make sure you leave with plenty time to catch your train.